-Based on a true story from a 2005 Wired magazine article, Spare Parts is a movie about four Hispanic high school students that started a robotics club.
+Based on a true story from a 2005 Wired magazine article, Spare Parts (2015) is a movie about four Hispanic high school students who started a robotics club.
 With no experience, 800 bucks, used car parts and a dream, this rag tag team of underdogs entered a national robotics contest, competing against some of the best schools in the nation including the reigning robotics champions of MIT.

 As the story goes, after straight-edge ROTC star Oscar (Carlos PenaVega) realizes that he won’t be able to enlist in the Army due to his lack of a birth certificate, he sees a flyer for an underwater robotics competition.
 Now that his military dreams have been dashed, he hopes that winning the contest might help him earn a scholarship or land a job.